All content & images © 2020 BCHE, Inc.

 Who can join?

-Big Country families who are currently home educating at least one student (between preschool and high school) in a bona fide manner according to Texas law are welcome to join.
+Big Country families who are currently home educating at least one student (between preschool and high school) in a bona-fide manner according to Texas law are welcome to join.
+Private home schooling is defined as home education that is primarily produced and directed by parents, in the home.
 There is no specific faith requirement or curriculum/education method requirement.
 We also have some member families who are homeschooling one child while others attend public/private school.
 We have single parent families, families with two working parents, families with a stay-home parent, families with dad as the primary educator, and families with children who are being raised/educated by grandparents.
+Families who also have public/private school kids are welcome to bring them along for non-age specific events (i.e. campout, skate & bowl, field day), however our age specific events/classes are for homeschooled kiddos only.
 Businesses, advertisers, and groups are not allowed to join Big Country Home Educators.

 What does membership cost?